How does Cholesterol Affect Arteries (Atherosclerosis)?

 Statins are not prescribed to people without atherosclerotic plaques, certain cardiovascular diseases, very high cholesterol levels or serious risk factors.

 Diagnostic testing at Lake Conway can help to determine the presence of these forms of diseases.
-The doctor will prescribe complete cholesterol tests, which measure the level and fraction of cholesterol in dynamics and check the vessels' condition.
-Only based on these data, the doctor will provide treatment.
+The physician will prescribe complete cholesterol tests, which measure the level and fraction of cholesterol in dynamics and check the vessels' condition.
+Only based on these data, the practitioner will provide treatment.